 Thoughts for Elevating the Dramatic

 1.)
 Embrace the light.
 Whether it’s a more dramatically inclined long-form, or a one-off short-form vignette, it can be a trap entering into a scene with the intent of being “dramatic.”
 While it’s certainly important to understand the tone and stylistic rules in play, it’s equally important to fully utilize the playfulness and discovery inherent in the improvisational impetus.
 Even the most challenging scenarios or issues can find elevation through bringing all the facets of human experience to the scene.
 Humor, in particular, is a very honest reaction to stressful moments for many, and accepting these lighter hues can also beautifully offset and contrast the heavier moves to follow.
 Humor – as opposed to comedy – is a little tricky to define but includes energies such as irony and self depreciation where the character sees their plight with a lighter or irreverent touch.
 If you have an inkling you’re in one of those scenes with the potential for profundity, don’t play the end (where you hope or think the scene is going) but rather relish the opportunities of the now.
 Seeing our high school sweethearts laughing and enjoying each others’ company is only likely to make the outcome of the scene more meaningful and earned.
 Experiencing love and joy before possible heartbreak or loss makes the latter choices crackle.
-When we fearfully concentrate only on the drama avoiding opportunities for joy or humor, scenes can start to feel like only approximations of real human behavior or resemble poorly-executed melodramatic soap operas.
+When we fearfully concentrate only on the drama avoiding opportunities for joy or lightness, scenes can start to feel like only approximations of real human behavior or resemble poorly-executed melodramatic soap operas.

 2.)
 Lean into relationship.
 I’ve found that when scenes get too “plotty” they can have a tendency to lose cogency.
 Focusing too heavily on a story point (or, even more problematically, attempting to make multiple plot points and twists) tends to overwhelm the scene: the more story that you push to the stage, the less time there will be for offers and themes to find enough space to breathe.
 Theatre isn’t just what happens, but rather a detailed exploration of how these events unfold and change the lives of those involved.
 Alternatively, when players give focus to the central featured relationship I’ve experienced that very little plot is actually needed for the scene to captivate; often a clear objective (“Player A is fighting to break up gently but resolutely”) or juicy question (“Can this relationship survive a new long-distance phase?”) is enough to create a riveting dynamic.
 Prioritizing plot too much also tends to put players in their heads and is another way of inadvertently encouraging end-gaming.
 While a break up is possible (perhaps inevitable) for Player A and B, there is a lot to be gained from seeing these characters and the strength (or lack thereof) of their relationship.
 If they both deeply love each other, the stakes increase.
 If they are reminded of the thousand ways their partner brings them joy as the scene unfolds, the stakes increase.
 If neither of them has the strength to say what they both know needs to be said – you guessed it – the stakes increase.
 Perhaps they do or don’t ultimately split, but if the audience witnesses this palpable tension, in many ways the actual outcome of the scene may have very little correlation to its perceived success and efficacy.